Endargo/echoes-of-the-past/echoes-of-the-past.md

 ![Silent Moon](img/chars/silent-moon.png)
 _Silent Moon, twin-protector_

-When party enters the main hall after fulfilling lady's request, they will see a spectral figure bending a knee in front of Corellian statue.
+When party enters the main hall after fulfilling lady's requests, they will see a spectral figure bending a knee in front of Corellian statue.
 If stranger notices the party, he turns arond facing them, then two flaming curved swords appear in his hands.
 At the same time, two companion statues come to life.
 Also, behind one of the columns another figure will appear, an elven woman wearing icy longbow.
 Silently, they will stare at the party for a moment and then attack.

 After the fight, lady will ask ring wearer to come close to the central statue, and tell mhim the words which unseal the gift.
 Then her spirit peacefully leaves the ring.
-Inside a secret niche, party will find Blazing Oathkeeper, longbow which was purposed to be another gift.
+Inside a secret niche, party will find Elven Ebenwood Longbow, which was purposed to be another gift.
+Here Tinuviel's spirit will either convert it to a gift (if only one option was discovered) and leave the ring, or will offer a choice between "smite the enemies" or "protect the dear to one's heart" (this can be made later).
 The ringbearer is granted a level up (or another character, if ringbearer is already level 8).
-Also, there will be a queen's revelation note with the following text:
+Also, there will be a Lady's Revelation note with the following text:

 >Here I am, Tinuviel, lady of this land, yet abandoned by everyone, even my husband.
 I have to spend days and days alone in this temple, praying to the Protector.
 Protector, who failed to protect my dearest friend.
 What an irony!
 The only thing I hope for is my daughter's happiness with this man.
 While she is carrying a child, I should try my best to prepare the ideal gift for the ritual of birthgiving.
 If this is a boy, maybe he will bring peace to this land.
 After all, all I have at this point, is hope.